RinzinS/TESU-MySQL-Airline-Database-Analysis/README.md

 - Market share calculations using nested queries
 - Delay analysis by route and carrier

-## 📁 Files Included
+Files Included
-- `Final_Submission.pdf`: Full report with visuals, query breakdowns, and executive summary
+- `MySQL Final Project.pdf`: Full report with visuals, query breakdowns, and executive summary
 - `README.md`: Project overview and context

-## 🎓 Academic Context
+Academic Context
 Completed as part of the Master's in Data Science & Analytics program at Thomas Edison State University (DSI-5300-MD900).
 Demonstrates proficiency in SQL, schema-driven analysis, and data storytelling.

-## ✅ Recommendation
+Recommendation
 Delta Airlines is the top choice for travelers prioritizing punctuality and coverage from ATL.
 Southwest is a strong alternative for regional travel in Florida.